mongodb-js/compass/src/app/help/entries/editing-a-single-document.md

 the value can currently be cast to will be visible in the list.
 Duplicate key names will cause the key field to be highlighted in red.

+#### Copying JSON Into Fields

+Valid JSON which can be parsed by Javascript's `JSON.parse` can be pasted into fields.
+If the pasted value is an `Array` or `Object`, the vaalue will be converted.

 ### Adding an Element

 A new element can be added to the document or any embedded document by